TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 <img src="images/rotaryEncoder_simple_board.png" width="50%" height="50%" />

-> [!IMPORTANT]
-> Do not confuse these breakout boards with *smart* **Rotary Encoders* mentioned above.

-It may be confusing that breakout boards have an additional pin marked **+** or **V+**, so they need an additional wire to supply a positive voltage.
+However, these breakout boards require **5** wires, one additional connection to **V+** is required.
 Why is that?

 The schematics provide the answer.
 Here is the schematic taken from above with the added circuitry from the breakout board: